-Two options are available before the downloading of the user program file:
+Two options are available before downloading the user program file:

 Stay in Run

 Remain in Run The file is downloaded to the file system while the PLC is in RUN.
 The PLC first stops the successful download, parses the file and performs a restart.